 b) If there is no sign, you may park your car there for up to 72 hours.
 After that, you have to move your car elsewhere.

-c) Driving your car around and coming back to the same spot is a fineable offence.
+c) Driving your car around and coming back to the same spot is a fineable offense.

 d) You also cannot park your car on a street if the street cleaning is not done yet.
-Street cleaning schedules for San Francisco neighbourhoods are easily available.
+Street cleaning schedules for San Francisco neighborhoods are easily available.

 a) Your parked car should always be in the direction of the flow of traffic.